BiDAlab/GeneticAlgorithm/README.md

 <br/>

-From the original dataset, with *N* features and *M* samples, **an initial population of size** `n_population` **chromosomes is created**.
+From the original dataset, with *N* features and *M* samples, **an initial population of size** `n_population` **chromosomes is created randomly**.
 Each chromosome is a binary vector of size N (number of features), where 1 represents that the feature at that position is selected and 0 that it is not.
 A chromosome represents a solution (a subset of selected features).
 Therefore, the initial population has `n_population` initial solutions.

 **Once the initial population is defined, it is [evaluated](#evaluation)** to find the best chromosome (solution) in the population.
 Once the best solution is detected, the evolutionary process of natural selection begins.
 This process will be repeated for `n_gen` generations or until the solution converges.